OpenBB-finance/openbb-docs/content/pro/integrate-your-own-backend/widgets.json.md

 The data key is the most powerful section of the widgets.json configuration - here you set up the table and the columns in your table, along with a few other settings.

 - `hideControls`: Indicates if all controls should be hidden on the widget.
 Type: boolean
 - `dataKey`: Key for the data - If you have a nested JSON return you can set the key here on which data to grab.
-Type: string
+Type: text

 ### `table`
 `object`